Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### For {}

-Since this is a very common use of a loop, ie. running through a simple sequence of values, there is a simpler way to do it: the for{} loop.
+Since the above is a very common use of a loop, ie. running through a simple sequence of values, there is a simpler way to do it: the for{} loop.
 You can read the example below as: a) create variable x and set it to 0;  b) if x is less than 10 do the stuff in the loop body; c) increment x by 1 at the end and go back to b).

 ```javascript
 for (let x = 0; x < 10; x++) {